AKROGIS/Robo-Website/Readme.md

 * Copy `server/Server.py` to the server where the processor is deployed.

 * Copy the TLS certificate files to the folder where `server.py` is deployed.
-See the GIS Team network drive `Projects\AKR\ArcGIS Server` for details on obtaining and deploying the certificates.
+See `Projects\AKR\ArcGIS Server` in the GIS Team network drive for details on obtaining and deploying the certificates.
 The certificate file names must match [server.py](https://github.com/AKROGIS/Robo-Website/blob/master/server/Server.py#L430).